Chava-Neumann/english-for-designers/FirstImpression.md

 # Hi!
 I'm Chava Neumann.
-Graphic Designer Based in Czechia.
+Graphic Designer based in Czechia.
 ### I create designs that are as logical as they are creative.
 Adding a spark✧₊⁺ of fun (and a well-timed pun!) to all my works, ensuring every project leaves a forever lasting impression.

 ---